 Anthony Watson has been in the United States for more than 20 years now, but the images and impact of his war-torn homeland are still top of mind.

 “Families torn apart, no food to eat.
-Having to drink, shower and wash clothes in the same lagoon where we’d seen the bodies of people we knew floating,” Watson, an engineering technician out of the Trombly Service Center, said of his life in Liberia.
+Having to drink, shower and wash clothes in the same lagoon where we’d seen the bodies of people we knew floating,” Watson, an electrical engineer at DTE Energy said of his life in Liberia.

 Keeping in mind his struggles, when he reached the U.S., Watson promised to do whatever he could to help the people of his homeland.